-Dana was born to forward thinking Delores, a modern artist, and Jim Hollister, an aspiring architect in Chicago, IL.
+Dana was born to forward thinking Delores, a modern artist, and Jim Hollister, an aspiring architect, in Chicago, IL.
 Devotees of the Bauhaus Art Movement Dana’s parents raised their children steeped in art, architecture and food stamps.

-Evoking a sense of time travel, she integrated antiques, vintage textiles, and architectural accents with a true sense of artistic flair and relevancy.
+A year later, Dana turned her thriving pillow business into Odalisque, one of the most successful interior design firms of 1990’s Los Angeles.
+With a storefront on Beverly Boulevard, Odalisque featured Dana’s unique talent for interiors that evoked a sense of time travel.
+She integrated antiques, vintage textiles, and architectural accents to imagine a true sense of artistic flair and relevancy.
 Odalisque was a sensation.
 The client database read like a Hollywood Who’s Who list.
 Tom Petty, Madonna, Tim Burton, Sylvestor Stallone, Carla Gugino, John Malkovitch, Patricia Arquette, Rosetta Getty, Nicholas Cage, Rick Ruben, Anthony Keidis, and Peter Guber were all regular patrons.